jimasuen/lnbits-lightning-lnurl/README.md

 # STEPS:

 1. Decode LNURL using LNbits API.
-Skip this if you're paying lightning address.
+Skip this if you're paying a lightning address.

     ```